teodorstupnicki/teodorstupnicki/README.md

 ### Hi there 👋

 - I’m currently working on my personal Rust / smart contracts projects
-- I work as a Software / DevOps engineer at Bosch
+- I work as a Cloud Engineer | DevOps at Circle K
 - I specialize in web application security, automation and GitOps
 - Areas of interest: Rust, blockchain, smart contracts